kcallin/mqtt-codec/README.rst

 mqtt-codec
 ===========

-A thorough implementation of an MQTT Packet parser.
+A weapons grade MQTT packet encoder and decoder (codec).

 Status
 =======

-The project's ambition is to be thorough implementation of an MQTT packet parser.
-This ambition has not yet been realized and the project is not ready for public consumption (2018-09-30).
+The `mqtt-codec` package is an MQTT packet encoder and decoder (codec).
+The library has high test coverage (~94%) and is known to perform well in distributed IoT networks with thousands of nodes.

 Installation